cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as a CBOR byte string.
 Any leading 0x00 byte (to indicate that the number is not negative) is omitted.

 * signatureAlgorithm.
-The 'signatureAlgorithm' field is encoded as a CBOR int (see {{iana}}).
+The 'signatureAlgorithm' field is encoded as a CBOR int (see {{sigalg}}).
 Algorithms with parameters are not supported.
-Note that some RSA signature algorithms use parameters = NULL instead of omitting parameters.
+Note that some RSA algorithms use parameters = NULL instead of omitting parameters.

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.